Quantum Circuits and Instructions

 julia> emplace!(Circuit(), QFT(), [1,2,3])

-3-qubit circuit with 1 instructions:
+3-qubit circuit with 1 instruction:

 └── QFT @ q[1:3]